Nvidia Ampere: everything you need to know about Nvidia’s RTX 3070, 3080 and 3090 GPUs

 Each fan is independently controlled, too, with the backside fan pulling air through its heatpipe and expelling it out of your PC case’s rear system fan, while the frontside fan expels air out of the ports bracket.
 Here’s how it works in practice:

 Nvidia didn’t go into their new 12-pin power connector, but as we can see from the image of the RTX 3070 below, it’s definitely there.
-In Nvidia’s previous graphics card design video teaser, they implied an adapter for your existing 8-pin connectors will be included in the box of their RTX 3000 series, but I’ll update this with a full confirmation as soon as I have it.
+In Nvidia’s previous graphics card design video teaser, they implied an adapter for your existing 8-pin connectors will be included in the box of their RTX 3000 series, and they’ve now confirmed this is, indeed, the case.
+The RTX 3090 and RTX 3080 will come with two supplemntary PCIe 8-pin connectors, while the RTX 3070 will come with one.

 As for the RTX 3000 series’ ray tracing performance, this is also set to dramatically improve over the previous generation, as you’d expect.
 Admittedly, it’s a little harder to unpick exactly how much of an improvement we’re going to see generation on generation, as Nvidia only provided figures that included DLSS switched on as well, and even then their graphs were a little unclear in terms of specific figures.

 They are, however, claiming that the RTX 3090 will be the “world’s first 8K gaming GPU”, and will be able to play games at 8K resolutions with ray tracing and DLSS swiched on.
 It will also be capable of recording 8K HDR gameplay footage with Nvidia’s Shadowplay app, and most importantly will support HDMI 2.1.
+It is also absolutely enormous.

 Those are the headline facts for Nvidia’s RTX 3070, RTX 3080 and RTX 3090 Ampere GPUs, and I’ll be updating this article with more information as and when I get it.
+In the mean time, if you’re wondering what games will support the RTX 3000 series’ ray tracing tech when they launch next month, then these are all the confirmed ray tracing and DLSS games we know about so far, including the also just-announced addition of Fortnite for some reason.